 - 1. Set the active namespace in your local Kubernetes context to the namespace that you created when you performed the setup task. - 2.
-Run the forgeops install command:

-'''

-$ cd /path/to/forgeops/bin
+Deploy the CDK:

-$ ./forgeops install --cdk --fqdn cdk.example.com
+\$ cd /path/to/forgeops/bin \$./forgeops install --cdk --fqdn cdk.example.com

-'''

-By default, the forgeops install --cdk command uses the ForgeOps-provided Docker images for ForgeOps 7.3 release, available from the public registry However, if you have built custom images for the Ping Identity Platform, the forgeops install --cdk command uses your custom images.
+By default, the forgeops install --cdk command uses the ForgeOps-provided Docker images for ForgeOps 7.4 release, available from the public registry However, if you've built custom images for the Ping Identity Platform, the forgeops install --cdk command uses your custom images.

-If you prefer not to deploy the CDK using a single forgeops install command, see Alternative deployment techniques for more information.
+If you prefer not to deploy the CDK using a single forgeops install command, refer to Alternative deployment techniques for more information.